-Table 1 (H & J): Remuneration - fixed, variable and other remuneration
+Table 1 (APS 330, Table 18 (h) and 18 (j)): Remuneration - fixed, variable and other remuneration

 Table 1 provides a view of how remuneration is paid or communicated to individuals.
-Consistent with the Remuneration Report Non Statutory Remuneration Disclosure table approach: Fixed remuneration relates to amounts for/paid during the financial year.
-Variable remuneration relates to the communicated cash and equity values (fair value) received, that is paid/granted, in/during the financial year that relate to the prior financial year.
+Consistent with the Remuneration Report Non Statutory Remuneration Disclosure table approach:

+- Fixed remuneration relates to amounts for/paid during the financial year. - Variable remuneration relates to the communicated cash and equity values (fair value) received, that is paid/granted, in/during the financial year that relate to the prior financial year.

 This approach has been chosen over the Statutory Remuneration Disclosure approach (i.e. the inclusion of cash STI for the financial year and also the accounting expense of prior year STI and LTI share-based payments in the financial year) as it provides greater transparency to the value communicated and actually granted to individuals during the financial year.